Ski: 2022-2023 Faction La Machine Max, 186 cm

 Measured Traditional Camber Underfoot: 0 mm

-But then there’s also Faction’s “Outcast” collection — three skis that aren’t really related to each other, apart from being unique models that are designed for very specific end goals.
-There’s the mogul-specific Le Mogul, the pretty self-explanatory Le Mono, and the ski we’re discussing here, La Machine.
+In addition to Faction’s more “traditional” ski lines (like the Prodigy, Dancer, Agent, & Mana), they offer their “Outcast” collection — skis that aren’t really related to each other, apart from being unique skis that are designed for very specific end goals.
+During the 20/21 and 21/22 seasons, that included the mogul-specific Le Mogul, the self-explanatory Le Mono, and the ski we’re discussing here, La Machine Max.

-La Machine is a very wide, powder-specific ski that Faction says they designed with the help of guides and athletes who spend a lot of time skiing very deep snow.
-We’re seeing fewer and fewer unapologetic, pow-specific skis on the market these days, so we’re pretty psyched about La Machine.
+La Machine Max is a very big, powder-specific ski that Faction says they designed with the help of guides and athletes who spend a lot of time skiing very deep snow.
+We’re seeing fewer and fewer unapologetic, pow-specific skis on the market these days, so we were pretty psyched about La Machine when it first came out.

 “We went deep, very literally, with this project.
 We interviewed the foremost experts on powder skiing; we filmed athletes ripping the dreamiest snow; we skied lots and lots of the fluffy white stuff ourselves; we analyzed, toiled, and tinkered; and after lots of heavy breathing, La Machine was born.
 La Machine is made to ski the deepest powder, whether it be in the breathtaking Japanese valleys or the remote mountains of western Canada.
 This ski allows for effortless flotation and intuitive handling, allowing you to go up for another run even when your legs are screaming mercy.”